desalasworks presents:

 25 Techniques for Javascript Performance Optimization

-These are some the techniques I use for enhancing the performance of JavaScript, they have mostly been collected over various years of using the language to improve the responsiveness of websites and web applications.
+These are some the techniques I use for enhancing the performance of JavaScript, they have mostly been collected over various years of using the language to improve the interactivity of websites and web applications.

 My thanks go out to Marco of zingzing.co.uk for reminding me of the importance of optimizing JavaScript, and for teaching me some of the techniques below.